yasirkula/UnityGenericPool/README.md

 A generic pooling script for Unity 3D

 # How To Use
-This pool can only store objects that extend MonoBehaviour (i.e. components).
-You can create a new pool like this:
+This pool can store anything that extends Object (e.g. components, GameObjects).
+You can use the pool as following:

 ```C#
 // The pool